Executive Director, Institute for Family Entrepreneurship

 William B. Gartner is the Bertarelli Foundation Distinguished Professor of Family Entrepreneurship at Babson College.
 He is recognized as a leading scholar in the field of entrepreneurship: 2005 Swedish Entrepreneurship Foundation International Award winner for outstanding contributions to entrepreneurship and small business research; 2013 Academy of Management Entrepreneurship Division Foundational Paper Award winner; and the 2016 Academy of Management Entrepreneurship Division Dedication to Entrepreneurship Award winner.
 His book: Entrepreneurship as Organizing: Selected Papers of William B. Gartner recently was published in a paperback edition by Edward Elgar.
 He has served in various academic positions at the University of Virginia, Georgetown University, the University of Southern California, Clemson University, San Francisco State University, California Lutheran University, ESSEC in Paris, and, the Copenhagen Business School.
 His scholarship spans a wide array of topics in the entrepreneurship field, including entrepreneurship as practice, the social construction of the future, varieties of value creation and appropriation, “translating entrepreneurship” across cultures and countries, the demographics of entrepreneurial families, and, the nature of legacy in family entrepreneurship.

-Associate Professor, Faculty Director of the Institute for Family Entrepreneurship, and Academic Director for the Global Successful Transgenerational Entrepreneurship Practices (STEP) Project
+Associate Professor, Faculty Advisor of the Institute for Family Entrepreneurship, and Academic Director for the Global Successful Transgenerational Entrepreneurship Practices (STEP) Project

 Matt Allen’s expertise is in the effective management of human capital within entrepreneurial environments, especially family enterprises.
 He teaches entrepreneurship and family entrepreneurship courses at the undergraduate and graduate level.
 In addition, Allen has been involved in executive education programs across the world with a special interest in Latin America.
 In addition to programs in the U.S., he has worked with executive students from Argentina, Chile, Colombia, Germany, Korea, Mexico, Peru, and Uruguay.
 In addition to working with his father (Ray H. Allen & Associates) as an accountant and consultant to family businesses and other privately held organizations, he has held positions in corporate finance at IBM and Hewlett Packard.